-- AEMO must calculate and apply a single static intra-regional loss factor at each connection point; - AEMO must use a volume weighted averaging approach when determining these intra-regional loss factors; - static intra-regional loss factors must, as closely as is reasonably practicable, describe the average of marginal electrical energy losses for electricity transmitted between a transmission network connection point and the RRN, for each trading interval; - intra-regional loss factors must apply for a full financial year; and
+- AEMO must calculate and apply a single static intra-regional loss factor at each connection point; - AEMO must use a volume weighted averaging approach when determining these intra-regional loss factors; - static intra-regional loss factors must, as closely as is reasonably practicable, describe the average of marginal electrical energy losses for electricity transmitted between a transmission network connection point and the RRN, for each trading interval;

-• intra-regional loss factors must be prepared utilising forecast load and generation data.
+- intra-regional loss factors must apply for a full financial year; and - intra-regional loss factors must be prepared utilising forecast load and generation data.

 In order to determine a single average volume weighted MLF for each connection point, AEMO analyses patterns of energy generation and consumption at each connection point, for each trading interval, over a financial year.
-These energy patterns are adjusted to account for forecast changes in generation and load, MLFs are calculated for each corresponding trading interval in the financial year, and an average static MLF value is calculated using the following equation:
+These energy patterns are then adjusted to account for forecast changes in generation and load, and are run through a load flow model.
+From this load flow modelling, MLFs are calculated for each trading interval in the financial year.
+These values are then used to calculate a single, average static MLF value, using the following equation: